 ❌ Patchy paint finish

-This ‘mini’ model is smaller than standard cot beds, so it’s a good choice if you’re short on space.
-It’s also a practical choice if you’re looking for a neutral cot bed that will look good alongside existing nursery decor or furniture.
+This ‘mini’ model is smaller than standard cot beds, so it’s ideal for smaller bedrooms.
+It’s also a good choice if you’re looking for a neutral cot bed that will look good alongside existing nursery decor or furniture.

 Our tester, Catherine Lofthouse, tried this cot bed out with her son Robin, aged 19 months.
 She liked the compact design and neutral colour.
 In addition, she found it easy to assemble.